 At the Detroit Zoo

-The adult bald eagle has a white head and tail with dark brown bodies and wings.
+Adult bald eagles have white heads and tails with dark brown bodies and wings.
 Their legs and bills are bright yellow.
 Young birds attain adult coloring in about five years.

-A symbol of strength and freedom, the bald eagle was chosen in 1782 as the National Emblem and is pictured on the Great Seal of the United States.
+A symbol of strength and freedom, bald eagles were chosen in 1782 as the National Emblem and are pictured on the Great Seal of the United States.

-The bald eagle uses its feathers to balance.
-When it loses a feather on one wing, it will also lose a matching feather on the other side.
+Bald eagles use their feathers to balance.
+When they lose a feather on one wing, they will also lose a matching feather on the other side.

-The bald eagle earned its name from the Old English word "balde," meaning white, referring to the distinctive white feathers covering its head and tail.
+Bald eagles earned their name from the Old English word "balde," meaning white, referring to the distinctive white feathers covering their heads and tails.